inkandswitch/patchwork/README.md

 ### Editing a module

-First, check if the package is bundled into the OS by looking at the list in `os/src/bundledPackages.ts`.

-#### Dynamic packages

-If the package is "dynamic", i.e. _not_ a built-in:

 You can install the tool in the production deploy of Patchwork, in the My Tools menu.
 You do not need to run the Patchwork OS locally to develop on a dynamic package.

 When doing updates: Run `pnpm watch` in the package directory; this will build the package after each code change and push changes to Automerge, and any tools will live-reload.
 Alternatively, you can manually run `pnpm push` after each code change.